SEMO-GABD/public_discussion/README.md

 # public_discussion
 Public discussion related to the assignments and other tasks.
 This repo is available to the world at large.

-You and I can initiate discussions about completing assignments or raising other issues not suitable for the [private discussion](https://github.com/SEMO-GABD/private_discussion) repo.
+You and I can initiate discussions about completing assignments or raising other issues not suitable for the private [internal discussion](https://github.com/SEMO-GABD/internal_discussion) repo.

 To raise an issue:
 - Click the "Issues" tab near the top left.